jcts3/senecaTest/README.md

 ## Additional Assumptions

 - That if a user attempts a session twice (e.g. to retry a test), that the prior history for the session in question can be disregarded.
 (The implicit assumption also of the sessionId remains the same on the retry)

+## Design Comments

+First time in a long while using Vanilla SAM, so made the most of the opportunity to get used to `sam local invoke` Further integration testing could be added, utilising actual cloud resources if required, but it would make more sense for these to be done in a dedicated test account (which felt a little out of the scope of this task)